pfheatwole/thesis/source/introduction.rst

    Discuss wind patterns, their importance, and how they're learned

-Pilots are able to determine the structure of a wind field more *efficiently* (both in terms of time and energy) and more *accurately* when they can base their expectations on known patterns.
-The motivating objective of this paper is to help pilots extract valuable information about wind patterns from sets of paragliding flight records.

 ..
 What are *wind patterns*?

 In this paper, a *wind pattern* is any **recurring structure** in a wind field.
-The term "structure" refers to any observable order, and does not imply any particular configuration; uniform flows, shear, orographic lift, thermal sources and sinks, etc, and any combinations of those, can all be considered as structured configurations.
+The term "structure" refers to any recognizable order, and does not imply any particular configuration; uniform flows, shear, orographic lift, thermal sources and sinks, etc, and any combinations of those, can all be considered structured configurations.
 The term "recurring" refers to the fact that some regions of a wind field can exhibit the same structure at different times.

 ..
 Why are wind patterns so **particularly** valuable to pilots?

+The reason local wind patterns are so particularly valuable is that they help pilots determine the structure of a wind field more *efficiently* (both in terms of time and energy) and more *accurately* when they can base their expectations on known patterns. [[The motivating objective of this paper is to help pilots extract valuable information about wind patterns from sets of paragliding flight records.
+FIXME: this doesn't belong here...]]

-Wind patterns are beneficial to wind estimation in two ways.
+Wind patterns are useful for both prediction and estimation.
 First, if some region of a wind field exhibits recurring structure, then pilots can use that to predict its structure without needing to spend glider energy exploring that area.
 Second, once a pilot has begun traversing some region, historical